Reactive Attachment Disorder

 - Negative beliefs about the self, relationships and life in general.

-- Impulsive/hyperactive behaviour.
+- Impulsive/hyperactive behavior.

-- Disobedient/ defiant/argumentative behaviour.
+- Disobedient/ defiant/argumentative behavior.

-- Manipulative/aggressive /abusive behaviour.
+- Manipulative/aggressive /abusive behavior.

-- Self –destructive behaviour.
+- Self –destructive behavior.

 - Attention and learning difficulties.